apt-helion/passwdmgr/README.md

 # passwdmgr
-A very bad password manager (DO NOT USE THIS).
+A password manager for the linux terminal.

-TO-DOs:
--Finish
--Encrypt files
+Comming soon: Encryption